 About Your Credit Score

-Before lenders make the decision to give you a loan, they need to know if you're willing and able to pay back that mortgage.
-To assess your ability to pay back the loan, they assess your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders decide to give you a loan, they want to know that you are willing and able to pay back that loan.
+To understand whether you can pay back the loan, they look at your income and debt ratio.
+In order to calculate your willingness to pay back the mortgage loan, they look at your credit score.

-Fair Isaac and Company formulated the original FICO score to assess creditworthines.
-You can find out more on FICO here.
+Fair Isaac and Company calculated the original FICO score to assess creditworthines.
+You can learn more on FICO here.

-Credit scores only assess the information in your credit reports.
-They don't consider income, savings, amount of down payment, or factors like gender, race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was invented as a way to consider solely that which was relevant to a borrower's likelihood to pay back a loan.
+Credit scores only take into account the information contained in your credit reports.
+They don't consider income or personal characteristics.
+These scores were invented specifically for this reason.
+"Profiling" was as bad a word when FICO scores were invented as it is in the present day.
+Credit scoring was invented as a way to consider solely what was relevant to a borrower's likelihood to pay back a loan.

 Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
 Your score considers positive and negative items in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Late payments lower your score, but consistently making future payments on time will raise your score.